-Advanced work in choral music for the more accomplished musician.
-Students form a cohesive musical chorus through reading, form appreciation, musicality, awareness, tone evaluation, intonation work, and ensemble singing.
-Music chosen usually represents a number of styles from the 1600’s (Mozart, Beethoven) to present day.
-Both art music and popular (Broadway, pop, etc.).
-Students also may sing in the community for events (WKTV, tree lighting, etc.) Also, a select choir may be formed from this group.
-Students sing in mixed choir formations (SATB, SSATB) and is SSA and TTB formats.
-Concert performance is mandatory in order to receive credit.
+Study of choral music for singers, including advanced study.
+Students form a cohesive musical chorus through reading and musicality, including tone evaluation, intonation work, and ensemble singing.
+Music selections include a number of styles from the 1600’s (Mozart, Beethoven) to popular music.
+Students will also participate in community events.
+Select choirs may be formed from this group.

 Students with no previous experience in piano will learn basic early piano skills from understanding bass clef and treble clef, simple melodies, some simple harmony, hand position, and chord basics.
 Class requires playing in class sometimes as a group and sometimes alone.

 A course recommended for the aspiring music professional that focuses on the foundations of music in Prehistoric times, Baroque, Classical, Romantic, Impressionistic, and beyond.
 Music History I will conclude with the Classical Period, Music History II will pick up from Classic to modern day music.
 Literature and performance study will allow for connections between multicultural music and influences that shape new performances today.
 If students are part of a curricular performance ensemble, literature from the prospective courses will be tied into the course material.

 Music Theory I & II will focus on teaching basic understanding of the elements of music, covering clefs, time signatures, articulations, rhythm, dynamics, key signatures, scales, intervals, solfege, transposition, chords, and musical form.
 Students will creatively apply their knowledge and understanding through opportunities to engage in musical composition.